m0ru/bak/04_solution.md

 -->

-We're using a variation of the (ng-)redux-architecture (see sections [-@sec:redux] and [-@sec:ng-redux] respectively) for the won-owner-webapp javascript-client.
+We're using a variation of the redux-architecture (see sections [-@sec:redux] and [-@sec:ng-redux] respectively) for the won-owner-webapp javascript-client.

-This section will document in what ways our architecture diverges from or builds on top of basic (ng-)redux, as well as list experiences and style-recommendations derived from using it. <!--TODO these latter points should be in the critical reflection section -->
+This section will document in what ways our architecture diverges from or builds on top of basic redux, as well as list experiences and style-recommendations derived from using it. <!--TODO these latter points should be in the critical reflection section -->

 ![Redux architecture in client-side owner-app](figures/owner_app_redux_architecture.svg){#fig:adapted-redux}